A distinctive programme that offers an insight into equine science, practical husbandry and equestrian business management.

-This course integrates equine science and business management modules with the development of practical skills, delivered within the commercial setting of Burrows Lane Equestrian Centre, Merseyside with periodic delivery at University Centre Reaseheath.
-Successful graduates may progress into employment within the equine industry or further academic study on a BSc top-up route.
+This course integrates equine science and business management modules with the development of practical and laboratory skills, delivered within the commercial setting of Burrows Lane Equestrian Centre, Merseyside with periodic delivery at University Centre Reaseheath.

 At level 5, students undertake a Work Experience unit.
 Students will be given the opportunity to identify and plan their own skills development in line with a chosen career path or direction.
 It will be expected that students negotiate and agree work experience in an appropriate work context, approved by the employer and academic supervisor.
 They will monitor and record evidence from the tasks and activities that they undertake, to allow them to evaluate the process and any shortcomings in their development going forward.
 Similarly, the programme also supports the students in gaining work based/placement learning on a paid or voluntary basis.